 In order to successfully plan lessons for students with a range of learning characteristics, an instructor needs to be aware of the Cognitive Processes of Learning as well as the learning behavior of students.
 As the instructor observes students working in the classroom and laboratory, he/she can become sensitive to the particular needs and limitations of each individual.

-To facilitate the instructor in recognizing and responding to those individual needs and limitations, he/she will need an understanding of the general characteristics of gifted and slower learners.
+To recognize and respond to those individual needs and limitations, the instructor will need an understanding of the general characteristics of gifted and slower learners.
 The following are lists of these characteristics.